aleen42/PersonalWiki/Programming/JavaScript/high_performance/dom_scripting/dom_scripting.md

 ### 4. Event Delegation

 Another performance problem has arisen when lots of elements have attached one or more event handlers.
 Most attachments have their attaching phase happened at the `onload` (or `DOMContentReady`) event, **resulting in more processing time for loading** pages.
-In addition, browsers need to keep track of each event handler, which **takes up memory**.
-Actually, a great number of event handlers might never be needed.
+Besides, browsers need to keep track of each event handler, which **takes up memory**.
+A great number of event handlers might never be needed.
 For instance, users only clicked one button or link, but not all of them.

 Therefore, a simple and elegant technique for handling even delegation is to use event bubbling, to give this handler to their parents.
-It means that, you can attach only one handler on a wrapper element to handle all events that happen to the children.
+It means you can attach only one handler on a wrapper element to handle all events that happen to the children.

-According to the DOM standard, each event has three phase:
+According to the DOM standard, each event has three phases:

 - Capturing
 - At target
 - Bubbling

-Even though capturing is not supported by IE, bubbling is good enough for the purpose of delegation.
+Even though capturing is not supported by IE, bubbling is good enough for delegation.

 Considering the following case: